 Xaverian Brothers Sponsored Schools seek to inspire lives of learning, faith and service.

-The years a student spends at a Xaverian Brothers Sponsored School will be marked by many things – challenging academics, rewarding opportunities for service, lifelong friendships, the lively camaraderie of athletics, shared celebrations that strengthen faith.
+The years a student spends at a Xaverian Brothers Sponsored School will be marked by many things – challenging academics, rewarding opportunities for service, lifelong friendships, the lively camaraderie of athletics, and shared celebrations that strengthen faith.
+A Xaverian education is rooted in the tradition, mission, and values of the Xaverian Brothers.
+The values of humility, trust, zeal, compassion, and simplicity are woven into all aspects of life at Xaverian.

 Xaverian Brothers Sponsored Schools are rooted in the rich traditions of Roman Catholic Education.
-Our mission is to foster the moral and spiritual development of young people.
-We prepare students not only for success in college and in life – but also for meaningful lives in the service of God.
+We foster the moral and spiritual development of young people, preparing students not only for success in college and in life – but also for meaningful lives in the service of God.

 The history of the Congregation of Saint Francis Xavier has shaped the unique character of Xaverian education today.
 Overcoming adversity, recognizing our own limitations as individuals and the power of enduring relationships, the Xaverian Congregation lives its motto, “in harmony, small things grow.”

 The congregation of lay religious brothers was founded in Bruges, Belgium, in 1839 by Theodore James Ryken.
-The firs Xaverian Brothers in America arrived at Louisville, Kentucky in 1864.
-There, they taught in parish schools, and in 1864, established the first Xaverian secondary school in America, beginning a long and distinguished history of Xaverian education that would quickly expand in the United States and complement the congregation’s work throughout the word.
+The first Xaverian Brothers in America arrived at Louisville, Kentucky in 1854.
+There, they taught in parish schools, and in 1864, established the first Xaverian secondary school in America, beginning a long and distinguished history of Xaverian education that would quickly expand in the United States and complement the congregation’s work throughout the world.

 A true sense of community and responsibility for other infuses every aspect of life in a Xaverian school.
 Every member of the community has something important to contribute to the school’s mission and work.
 And just as each person must be an active member of the school community, the school itself has an important role to play in the larger world.
 A Xaverian education helps students develop the attitudes and values essential for a life of Christian service and social consciousness.